athenarc/UDFBench/README.txt

 7. DUCKDBCLI: Path to the DuckDB CLI (Command Line Interface) executable.
 The CLI is used to connect to the DuckDB  databases directly from the terminal (e.g., export DUCKDBCLI=$PWD'/databases/duckdb/cli/duckdb').

-Run Experiment script parameters:
+# 3. Install Required Ubuntu Packages:
+"./utilities/README.Ubuntu.sh"

+# 4. Install Python3 Dependencies:
+"$PYTHONEXEC" -m pip install -r $PWD'/utilities/requirements.txt --upgrade  --user

+# 5. Install, Set Up, and Run Experiment on Database Engines: : PostgreSQL, MonetDB, DuckDB, SQLite
+The exec.sh script handles the download, installation, deployment, and execution of experiments for the following database systems: PostgreSQL, MonetDB, DuckDB, and SQLite.
+It also allows you to select parameters that are compatible with your system.

+Command structure:
+./exec.sh <disk> <runexp> <deploy> <download > < install > <system> [ <system2> ..]

+Parameter Descriptions:
+1. Disk: Select a storage option:  ‘ssd’ ,  ‘mem’ (in-memory), or ‘hdd’

+2. Runexp: Select ‘yes’ to run the experiment, or ‘no’ to skip it.

+3. Deploy: Select ‘yes’ to deploy the databases, or ‘no’ to skip deployment.

+4. Download: Select ‘yes’ to download the datasets from Zenodo, or ‘no’ to skip downloading.

+5. Install: Select ‘yes’ to install the required database engines, or ‘no’ to skip installation.

+6. System:  Select ‘postgres’ for PostgreSQL, ‘monetdb’ for MonetDB, ‘duckdb’ for DuckDB, or ‘sqlite3’ for SQLite3 (including SQLite with virtual tables) to install, deploy, or run the experiment.
+You can choose one or more systems from the list.

+Example Usage:
+- Download the necessary datasets, install the systems, create and deploy the databases, and run the experiment across all systems:
+./exec.sh ssd yes yes yes yes postgres monetdb duckdb sqlite3

+- Run this once to download datasets from zenodo:
+./exec.sh ssd no no yes no

+- Install database engines, create, deploy and load the databases:
+./exec.sh ssd no yes no yes postgres monetdb duckdb sqlite3

+- Create and deploy the databases to pre-installed data engines:
+./exec.sh ssd no yes no no  postgres monetdb duckdb sqlite3

+- Run the whole benchmark across all engines:
+./exec.sh ssd yes no no no postgres monetdb duckdb sqlite3

+# 6. Execution of custom experiments

+While exec.sh script supports execution of the whole benchmark in default setups, utilities/runexperiment.sh allows for more fine tuned experimentation as the user may select specific queries, engines and setups to instantiate custom experiments with the UDFBench.
-To run experiment script (runexperiment.sh), you need to specify several parameters that control the system configuration, experiment settings, resource monitoring.
+To run experiment script (runexperiment.sh),  several parameters that control the system configuration, experiment settings, resource monitoring should be specified.
 Below is  a description of  each parameter with examples (scenarios) to help you run the experiment.

 Command structure:
  $PWD'/utilities/runexperiment.sh' $system $database  t$nthreads $cache $disk $workload $collectl [$query1 $query2 .. ]

 Parameter Descriptions:
 1. System: Select ‘postgres’ for PostgreSQL, ‘monetdb’ for MonetDB, ‘duckdb’ for DuckDB, ‘sqlite3’ for SQLite3, or ‘sqlitevtab’  for SQLite with virtual tables
 2. Database :  Select ‘s’ for small, ‘m’ for medium, or ‘l’ for large